Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 We'll cover a little more on System Service Numbers (SSNs) and the System Service Descriptor Table (SSDT) in the next section when we can see it in action.

+Function Call Flow (Part 2)
+---
+Now that we've seen what goes on in User Mode leading up to the transition from User Mode to Kernel Mode, let's go through what happens in Kernel Mode.

 - After NTDLL.DLL transitions the thread's service request from User Mode to Kernel Mode, we reach the upper layer of Kernel Mode, known as 'Executive'
 	- This layer is reached by calling a function within an NTDLL function
 	- The 'Executive' consists of many components; such as the Memory and IO Managers, etc.